Primovisto/Golfites-Golf-Community/README.md

 <h2>Testing</h2>

 Manual testing was undertaken for this application.
+Test such as:

+Testing the responsiveness of the application (on desktop and mobile applications) Testing the register/login/logout flow
+Testing the post_new/edit equipment, ads, golfer profiles Testing the checkout process
+Testing the database
+Unitests were created to test, the registration form, the homepage, the user creation process, the education_center(Academy), forum.

 <h2>Author</h2>